microtrain/bootcamp/13-Express/02-Express.md

 ## Exercise - Pug and Express Basics

-In this exercise we will make a few basic changes to familiarize ourselves with the basics of Express.
+In this exercise, we will make a few basic changes to familiarize ourselves with the basics of Express.
 If something breaks don't worry; our last commit created a rollback point.
-At the end of this exercise we will stash our changes and roll back to our last commit.
+At the end of this exercise, we will stash our changes and roll back to our last commit.
 From the VSC explorer open *mean.example.com/routes/index.js* and change the following

 ```js
 //change